joshikavan92/timezonebuddy/README.md

 ## Support

-For issues and feature requests, please open an issue on GitHub.
+For issues and feature requests, please open an issue on the [GitHub repository](https://github.com/joshikavan92/timezonebuddy).